-As a Chinese medicine student, my primary focus is learning the medicine.
-I spend most of my time reading the Classics, memorizing herbs and points, practicing my clinical skills and taking care of my self-cultivation.
+As a EAM student, my primary focus is learning the medicine.
+I spend most of my time reading the classical texts and attempting to understand them, memorizing herbs and acupuncture channels, practicing my clinical skills and taking care of my self-cultivation.

 These are all complex issues, depending on a variety of factors.
-However, I do believe that I am capable of supporting the continued viability of the profession as well as increasing its standing in the eyes of the public so as to increase the potential for growth and development of Chinese medicine as a business.
+However, I do believe that I am capable of supporting the continued viability of the profession as well as increasing its standing in the eyes of the public so as to increase the potential for growth in our fields.

-Here are ten things I have done, as a patient and as a student, to strengthen Chinese medicine as a practice and profession – and they are all things you can probably do as well.
-If you have other ideas – share them with all of us in the comments.
+Here are ten things I have done, as a patient and as a student, to strengthen the East Asian medicine professions in the US – and they are all things you can probably do as well.
+If you have other ideas – share them with all of us in the comments on this article.

-1. Educate yourself about the prevailing issues in natural medicine in general and Chinese medicine in particular.
+Educate yourself about the prevailing issues in natural medicine in general and East Asian medicine in particular.

 As the field of natural medicine grows, the issues that arise around it will grow.
 Research reports, news about use of the medicine, changing governmental policies and a variety of pop culture references are easily available and will all add to your knowledge of how health care is changing.

-I use Google Reader to keep up with most of this information, adding RSS feeds of my favorite blogs, frequently updated websites, and Google News feeds (you can follow the link and then click on RSS on the left side to add it to your Reader).
+I use an RSS reader to keep up with most of this information, adding RSS feeds of my favorite blogs, frequently updated websites, and Google News feeds (you can follow the link and then click on RSS on the left side to add it to your Reader).
 I read this information daily.
 Sometimes I get multiple notifications of the same news story, or hear several different angles about one issue – but this all adds to the richness of my understanding.

 I also keep up with the latest journals in the field, and do literature searches using web tools like PubMed to find out about the latest research.
 You can acquire the information that is of interest to you… just remember that knowledge is power!

 Sometimes your research is going to uncover an issue that needs attention.
-Perhaps your state legislature is about to enact laws that infringe on Chinese medicine practitioner’s ability to practice their medicine.
+Perhaps your state legislature is about to enact laws that infringe on EAM practitioners’ ability to properly treat their patients.
 Perhaps the FDA is removing another Chinese herb with little or no reason for doing so.
-Perhaps there is an Internet campaign to help obtain loan forgiveness for Chinese medicine school graduates through a federal program.
+Perhaps there is an Internet campaign to help obtain loan forgiveness for EAM school graduates through a federal program.

 Regardless of the issue or platform, you can take simple actions that will tell the appropriate people that you support natural alternatives to standard Western medicine.
 Email, phone and send “snail mail” letters to your elected officials, attend relevant rallies, and make sure to support candidates that support natural medicine.
 You can multiply your force by informing family and friends through conversation, email or even your own blog or website.

-You may have gone to a CM practitioner for help with fertility and had great success.
-Perhaps you also know that acupuncture can help with pain management and that some people have found success in treating diabetes and cancer with Chinese herbs.
+You may have gone to a Chinese herbalist for help with fertility and had great success.
+Perhaps you also know that acupuncture can help with pain management and that some people have found success in treating diabetes and cancer with acupuncture and herbs.
 Maybe a neighbor has practiced Qigong and that has helped them with their depression.
 But for every condition you know Chinese medicine can help, there are likely many more of which you are not aware.
 Think of something you are struggling with today that you have not visited a CM practitioner to treat.
-Go ahead and make a call to your practitioner – get on the road to ever expanded wellness!

 Especially for students and practitioners